Foreign central banks' U.S. debt holdings rise - Fed

-Foreign institutions’ holdings of securities issued or guaranteed by the biggest U.S. mortgage financing agencies, including Fannie Mae and Freddie Mac, rose by $6.4 billion to stand at $317 billion.
+Foreign institutions’ holdings of securities issued or guaranteed by the biggest U.S. mortgage financing agencies, including Fannie Mae and Freddie Mac, fell by $2 billion to stand at $309 billion.

-The Fed said its holdings of so-called “other” securities held in custody and reported at face value rose by $325 million to stand at $38 billion.
+The Fed said its holdings of so-called “other” securities held in custody and reported at face value fell by $265 million to stand at $38.5 billion.
 These securities include non-marketable U.S. Treasury securities, supranationals, corporate bonds, asset-backed securities and commercial paper.

 Overseas central banks, particularly those in Asia, have been huge buyers of U.S. debt in recent years and own more than a quarter of marketable Treasuries.
 China and Japan are the biggest foreign holders of Treasuries.